top of page

 Biography

-Andrew (b.1985) is from Worthing on the coast of West Sussex, between the English Channel and the South Downs.
-Among the landscapes of his home are the hills of Cissbury and Chanctonbury, both of which have significant histories of human encounter; neolithic flint mines, iron age forts, and rich associations to myth and magic continuing into the present day.
-From an early age, walking into, and forming a relationship with this land of chalk and flint has provided deep inspiration.
+Andrew (b.
+1985) is from Worthing on the south coast of West Sussex, between the English Channel and the South Downs.
+The surrounding landscapes include the hills of Cissbury and Chanctonbury, both with long histories of human encounter — Neolithic flint mines, Iron Age hill forts, and continuing associations with myth and folklore.
+From an early age, walking in this landscape of chalk and flint has provided a lasting source of inspiration.

-In 2020 Andrew returned to live in Newport (south east Wales), where he continues to work from his city center studio.
-Andrew offers private practice Art Psychotherapy for adults online, and Soul-oriented Mentoring sessions for artists and creative professionals.
+Andrew currently lives in Newport, South East Wales, where he continues to work from his studio.
+He offers online Art Psychotherapy for adults, alongside Creative Mentoring for artists and creative professionals.

 Chanctonbury Ring near Worthing west Sussex.
 Andrew Phillips, Visual Artist and Art Psychotherapist